kristov/cnc-tools-go/README.md

     $ cat cube.wkt | cnc mirrorx
     LINESTRING(0 0,20 0,20 -20,0 -20,0 0)

+### `reverse`

+Reverses the direction of the points in a LINESTRING.
+Hard to demonstrate with the cube:

+    $ cat cube.wkt | cnc reverse --echo
+    LINESTRING(0 0,20 0,20 20,0 20,0 0)
+    LINESTRING(0 0,0 20,20 20,20 0,0 0)

+(see "echo" below for why I did that)

 ### `toolpath`

 Generate a toolpath for cutting.
 This generates an "outline" around the shape, at a distance of the radius of the cutting tool: